hannahdesmond/mastery-curriculum/chapter3/README.md

 In the first case, `1 + 2`, Ruby is actually translating this to `1.+ 2`.
 We say, and see, 'one plus two', and Ruby translates that to "send the object referenced by `1` a message to add itself to the object referenced by `2`."

 So why does Ruby permit us to use this non-dot-syntaxy way of sending messages?
-In short, convenience.
-Remember – Ruby was designed.
-At its core, Ruby was designed to read as similarly to English as possible.
-These sorts of 'edge cases' – where Ruby disobeys its own core rules for the sake of extra readability – are rare.
-These situations are referred to as 'syntactic sugar' – because they are, quite literally, _sweeteners_ on top of existing Ruby syntax.
+In short, convenience.Ruby was designed to read as similarly to English as possible.
+These sorts of 'edge cases' – where Ruby syntax differs from normal – are rare.
+They're referred to as 'syntactic sugar' – because they are, quite literally, _sweeteners_ on top of the rules of the language.

 - _**Convert your numeral calculator to use dot syntax.**_